 While wisdom teeth typically will not harm a straight smile achieved through orthodontic work, removing them may still be recommended to ensure the overall health of your mouth.

 Because every person and every case is different, it’s always best to consult with a specialist orthodontist for further advice about whether you should have your wisdom teeth removed and how this might affect your orthodontic treatment in the long term.

 The best person to offer you advice and guidance on how wisdom teeth may affect your teeth after orthodontic treatment is your specialist orthodontist.
-If you are unsure of where to find a registered orthodontist, check the Find An Orthodontist tool on the ASO website to find your nearest practice.
+If you are unsure of where to find a registered orthodontist, check the Find An Orthodontist tool to find your nearest practice.